-Winterton-on-Sea's housing profile is dominated by detached homes, and a fairly high proportion are quite large, with at least three bedrooms.
+- 28. Winterton-on-Sea's housing profile is dominated by detached homes, and a fairly high proportion are quite large, with at least three bedrooms.
+In contrast, homes in the village centre are much smaller, terrace properties, many of which are second or holiday homes.
 Home ownership is high, and in particular the proportion of people who own their homes outright rather than with a mortgage.
-This might make it difficult for people with lower incomes, or the younger generation, to stay in the village as there are fewer homes to rent.
+This might make it difficult for people with lower incomes, or the younger generation, to stay in the village as there are fewer homes to rent. - 29.
 There is a very low proportion of one-bed homes, only 19 dwellings, or 3%.
 In contrast, almost a third of households are single occupancy, suggesting there may be unmet need for smaller unit housing.
 Furthermore only 34% of homes (so around 1 in 3) are one or two bedroomed, whereas in the borough as a whole it is 43%.
 Some older people living alone will find it difficult to downsize whilst remaining in the village, so are unable to free up larger homes for families moving up the housing ladder.

-Thirty-six percent of residents are aged 65 or over (2016 estimate), an increase of 20% in numbers of older people since the 2011 Census.
-Winterton-on-Sea has a population that's ageing faster than surrounding communities, suggesting that older people are choosing to move into the community and given the slow population growth overall - that younger people are moving out.
-And of course existing residents are getting older.
+- 30. Thirty-six percent of residents are aged 65 or over (2016 estimate), an increase of 20% in numbers of older people since the 2011 Census.
+Winterton-on-Sea has a population that's ageing faster than surrounding communities, suggesting that older people are choosing to move into the community and given the slow population growth overall that younger people are moving out.
+And of course, existing residents are getting older.
+Responses to the issues and options consultation in 2018 indicate that Winterton-on-Sea has become a popular retirement village. - 31.
 This could have an impact on the school's viability if continued.
 It could also be an indication of the right homes not being available for younger people.
-There could be a need to provide a mix of housing that can attract younger people or enable them to stay in the parish, and that also provides for the ageing population, especially providing opportunities for them to downsize of they wish or buy homes that are suitable for their needs as they get older.

-As a minimum, the Neighbourhood Plan will need to ensure that the proportion of homes that are one or two bedroomed does not decline over the plan period, and ideally increases so that a higher proportion of homes at the end of the plan period are smaller.

-According to Great Yarmouth Borough Council there are 68 affordable homes in Wintertonon-Sea, representing around 10% of total housing stock.
-This seems fairly high, but demand for affordable homes (as measured by the number of people on the Housing Register) currently outstrips supply - particularly for smaller unit homes.
+There could be a need to provide a mix of housing that can attract younger people or enable them to stay in the parish, and that also provides for the ageing population, especially providing opportunities for them to downsize if they wish or buy homes that are suitable for their needs as they get older.
+As a minimum, the Neighbourhood Plan will need to ensure that the proportion of homes that are one or two bedroomed does not decline over the plan period, and ideally increases so that a higher proportion of homes at the end of the plan period are smaller. - 32.
+According to Great Yarmouth Borough Council there are 68 affordable homes in Winterton-on-Sea, representing around 10% of total housing stock.
+This seems fairly high, but demand for affordable homes (as measured by the number of people on the Housing Register) currently outstrips supply particularly for smaller unit homes.
 No new affordable homes have been built over the last five years.
-Affordable housing comprises:

-- Affordable housing to rent from a registered provider - Starter homes - Discounted market sales housing - Other affordable routes to home ownership such as rent to buy/ shared ownership

-The National Planning Policy Framework has recently introduced the concept of Entry-level Housing Exception Sites.
+Affordable housing comprises: - Affordable housing to rent from a registered provider - Starter homes - Discounted market sales housing - Other affordable routes to home ownership such as rent to buy/ shared ownership - 33.
+The National Planning Policy Framework has recently introduced the concept of Entrylevel Housing Exception Sites.
 These are affordable homes suitable for first time buyers (or those looking to rent their first home).

-Feedback from consultations tended to support the evidence, in that people want more smaller homes of 1 or 2 bedrooms, and affordable homes, and especially starter homes and homes that are adaptable for older, more infirm residents.
+Feedback from consultations tended to support the evidence, in that people want more smaller homes of 1 or 2 bedrooms, and affordable homes, and especially starter homes and homes that are adaptable for older residents.
 There was, however, still recognition of the need for 3 or 4 bedroom family homes.

-Policy HO2: Housing mix
+Policy HO1: Housing Mix